 4. Rugged Waterproof Camera

 Smartphone cameras are fantastic, but battery life in the backcountry can be a challenge.
 Not to mention durability or needing a bit of juice left to call for emergency help.
 Enter the rugged waterproof camera.
 These little cameras take great photos, can shoot excellent video of baby mountain goats (we wish we had one on hand for this video), and have batteries that will last an entire trip, letting your backpacker capture the photos of a lifetime — as well as pause for some close-ups of wildflowers.
 Oh, one more thing: These dedicated cameras have 4 or 5x optical zoom lenses, which let you take photos of wildlife that you can actually see when you get home.
 Our current favorite is the Olympus TG-870 for its wide-angle lens and handy flip screen for selfies and low-angle photos.
+(Check out our guide to best waterproof cameras if you’re thinking you want one that can handle 4k video, too.)

 For the gadget lover — or trekker who goes off the grid for days at a time — you can’t beat a portable solar panel for juicing up your gadgets.
 Plus, a smartphone charge could save a life.
 The Anker 21W PowerPort Solar Charger offers one of the best values available right now.
 And, as backpacking gifts go, a solar charger is particularly apt since so many people take their smartphones backpacking these days.
 Oh, here’s one more option because the company that makes it is so darn cool: check out the BioLite SolarPanel 5+.